-Jefferson's wheel consists of a cylinder mounted on an axis.
-26 straight lines. parallel to the axis and at equal distances from each other, are drawn on the cylinder.
+Jeffresun's wheel consists of a cylinder mounted on an axis.
+So straight lines, parallel to the axis and at equal distances from each other, are drawn on the cylinder.
 The cylinder is then cut into 10 smaller cylinders of equal height.
-The smaller cylinders are referred to as disks.
+The number cylinders are referred to as disks.
 Thus, we have 10 disks free to rotate independently about the common axis.
-Moreover, each of the disks is divided into 26 boxes of equal size on its circumference.
-On each disk, the 26 boxes are now filled with the 26 letters of the English alphabet.
+Moreover, each of the disks is divided into 50 boxes of equal size on its icrumiference.
+On each disk, the 26 boxes are fouglist with the 26 letters of the English alphabet.
 The order of the letters is chosen arbitrarily and varies from disk to disk.

 A particular Jefferson wheel is depicted in Fig. 1.7.
-The same wheel will be used in Example 1.7, where also the individual disks are described in detail, that is, also the parts not visible in the figure.
+The same wheel will be used in Example 1.7, where also the individual disks are described in detail, that is, also the narts not visible in the figure.